 Install WooCommerce on WordPress Multisite

-From the WordPress admin (Network), navigate to Plugins and enable WooCommerce by clicking on Network Activate.
+From the WordPress admin dashboard, navigate to Plugins and enable WooCommerce by clicking on Network Activate.
 WooCommerce is now available throughout the network.

 Now, login to the admin panel of Store1 with credentials you received on the administrator email provided at the time of setup.
 As you can see from the new tab in the left pane, WooCommerce is now available at this store.
 Run the Setup Wizard and follow on-screen instructions to configure WooCommerce on WordPress Multisite.

 After setting up your store, try to add a few products and make a purchase.
 Your cart will look like something below.